Finished Goods Supply Chain

-Ever wondered how companies like HP, Dell, and IBM manage to place just the right products in all point of sale not only in your city, but all over your country, all over the world where the product availability and standard processes are made available?
-If u start thinking back on where the products came in from?
+Ever wondered how companies like HP, Dell, and IBM manage to place just the right products in all point of sale not only in your city but all over your country, all over the world where the product availability and standard processes are made available?
+If u start thinking back about where the products came in from?
 Where were they manufactured?
 Where were they stored and finally how and who brought it down to your door step, you are in fact tracing the logistics of the supply chain.

-Logistics and supply chain departments have to work in tandem with or aim to be ahead of Marketing and Sales and ensure that when a product is announced for sale by marketing, the products are made available at all nook and corner of the city, state and country.
+Logistics and supply chain departments have to work in tandem with an aim to be ahead of Marketing and Sales and ensure that when a product is announced for sale by marketing, the products are made available at all nook and corner of the city, state, and country.
 A situation where the customer goes to a sales counter to place an order and the product is not available cannot and should never happen as a rule.

 Taking customer as the starting point, let us trace back the journey of finished goods and the functions.

-While Marketing departments work on marketing and advertising the product and are focused on reaching out to the customer to sell a product to him, Whenever a customer places an order, further coordination and deliveries are managed by order fulfillment teams which are responsible for sales order processing who place orders on the distribution centers on the backend to pull materials for forward stocking points or to effect deliveries to the customers.
+While Marketing departments work on marketing and advertising the product and are focused on reaching out to the customer to sell a product to him, Whenever a customer places an order, further coordination and deliveries are managed by order fulfillment teams that are responsible for sales order processing who place orders on the distribution centers on the backend to pull materials for forward stocking points or to effect deliveries to the customers.
 Customer Fulfillment teams are the internal customers to the FG Logistics team.

 Logistics teams comprise of multiple competency centers including inventory planners, freight managers responsible for transportation leg and warehousing operations experts who are responsible for the inventory and warehousing operations including documentation control and statutory process compliance.